 Re-keying a certificate means that a new certificate is created that has the same characteristics and level as the old one, except that the new certificate has a new, different public key (corresponding to a new, different private key) and a different serial number, and it may be assigned a different validity period.
-At present CA does not offer certificate Re-Key option to subscribers.
+At present, CA does not offer a certificate Re-Key option to subscribers.

-4.7.1 Circumstance for Certificate Re-key
+4.7.1 Circumstances for Certificate Re-key

-CA issue a new certificate to the Subject when the Subject has generated a new key pair and is entitled for a certificate subjected to the requirements set forth under CCA-IVG.
+CA issue a new certificate to the Subject when the Subject has generated a new key pair and is entitled to a certificate subject to the requirements set forth under CCA-IVG.